Nicolelir/psicologist-appointment-booking/README.md

 ### Admin Panel

+- To access the Admin panel the Admin user adds '/admin/' to the end of the URL to display https://elvira-espinoza-50ffaf8a32fa.herokuapp.com/admin/.
+A username and password is requested.
+For this project, Admin approval is not needed so registered, logged-in users' have instant access to make a booking and post a review.

+- Admin can control users bookings, reviews and contact requests via the Django Admin panel.
 ![]()

 ## Feature Features
 This is definitely a project I want to revisit in the future and add some extra features to......................................................

+- Updated Booking system with a calendar that shows only the available days.
+The same idea with the available times.
+Considering that Elvira always has a full schedule, a better experience for the user would be to be able to see only the available hours displayed in the dropdoen menu so they wouldn't have to check one by one and receive "Day not available" messages all times.

+- Filter the services that were scheduled on each date for a more personalized review.
+My mentor explained to me that code require a little more knowledge, because it is generated dynamically.
+This is something that I really want to learn to incorporate in another opportunity

+- Pagination Reviews page.
+Depending on the number of reviews that are added to the page, it would be convenient to have the option of seeing only 6 or 8 reviews per page so users don't to scroll down so much, generating a better user experience.

+- Enable the option to reset password

 ## Testing